neil-ca-moore/neil-ca-moore.github.io/_posts/2015-10-04-moving-to-industry.markdown

 ## Future

 I don't know what the future holds, but I do know that I will be staying in industry and not returning to academia.
 I would probably enjoy a greater element of applied research in my work, but for the moment the 10 year project of becoming a great engineer is still underway.

-I am not sure if I would be able to return to return to academia if I wanted to.
-I have known people to do so and I think I would be capable of it.
-I do know that if I was to do research again then I would be much more focussed on end product.

 # High level characteristics of industry and academia